Test Prep Insight is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 So if you are looking at tackling the USMLE Step 1 or USMLE Step 2 in a short, fixed timeframe, you would really only need a shorter access period for each exam (like their 3-Month or 1-Year package).

-This makes the cost of the individual USMLE prep package extremely affordable, and would be competitive when standing next to other courses.
-If you are working with a tight budget, our team also recommends the USMLE course from Achievable (spoiler alert: out team actually rates the Achievable course higher than Lecturio).
+This makes the cost of the individual USMLE prep package pretty affordable, and would be competitive when standing next to other courses.

-Considering all of their prep materials together, Lecturio provides a decent body of coursework (although it still trails behind USMLE prep giant Kaplan in terms of quality).
+Considering all of their prep materials as a whole, I would say that Lecturio provides an OK body of coursework.
+It clearly still trails behind USMLE prep giant Kaplan in terms of quality, but altogether, it is a decent package of study materials.

-It is clear their course focuses on two things: high-quality, exam-like practice questions, and quick hit video lectures that cover just about every USMLE topic.
-There are obviously other features of this course as well, but these two aspects are by far and away the most noteworthy of Lecturio’s prep assets.
+It is clear this course focuses on two things: practice questions and quick-hit video lectures.
+There are obviously other features to this course as well, but these two aspects are by far and away the most noteworthy of Lecturio’s prep assets.

 On the instructional side of your study work, Lecturio offers a library of thousands of video lessons.
-In total, there are roughly 515 hours’ worth of videos across 6,500+ lessons.
+In total, there are roughly 515 hours worth of videos across 6,500+ lessons.
+That is a ton of video content, and is the clear highlight of Lecturio’s platform.

 These lessons can be accessed either directly through a filterable library (sortable by subject, organ system, or USMLE top diseases), or through one of their interactive study schedules.

-Lecturio offers a number of set study schedules, which you can adopt and follow.
+On that point, Lecturio offers a number of set study schedules, which you can adopt and follow.
 These study schedules will direct you each day on what to study.
-The 40-day schedule seems to be their most popular option.
+The 40-day schedule seems to be their most popular option, though seems very truncated to me personally.

-In either case, no matter how you get to these video-based lessons, they are first-rate.
+In either case, no matter how you get to these video-based lessons, they are very good.
 The lectures are led by a wide range of extremely experienced professors, doctors and medical researchers, who appear on screen in every video.

 The instructors who cover each video lesson are subject matter experts in their given area, and never generalists who cover multiple topics.
-I loved this aspect of the Lecturio videos – you are always getting renowned thought leaders on a given topic.
+I loved this aspect of the Lecturio videos – you are always getting very talented teachers on a given topic.

 In addition, these videos are very short.
 On average, they are between 3 and 9 minutes long, and I rarely saw one more than 10 or 11 minutes in length.
 They are quick and jam-packed with info.
 This too increases comprehension and retention, as they hold your attention for the entirety of their short duration.

 After each video lesson you are tasked with answering a few quiz questions which help to reinforce the material you just learned.
-These quiz questions are easier than actual boards-style questions, and are just meant to make sure understand and can apply the material you just learned.
+These quiz questions are just general questions, and are easier than actual boards-style questions.
+They are just meant to make sure understand and can apply the material you just learned.

 Across thousands of quick video lessons, this means you have thousands of these short quiz questions to answer.
 Having said that, while hearing “thousands of quiz questions” may seem daunting, they actually go really fast.
 There is usually just a handful of questions per video and they are over before you know it.

-On the topic of quiz questions, one really cool feature of the Lecturio prep course that I have not seen elsewhere is an ongoing “spaced repetition” quiz that wraps around the entire course.
+However, one thing that did annoy me is Lecturio’s “spaced repetition” quiz that wraps around the entire course.
 As you miss quiz questions, Lecturio’s spaced repetition algorithm takes this into account and will repeat the question at set intervals to make sure you see this material again and again.

-Their practice problems are extremely realistic of what you will see on exam day.
-The content and style of questions is a dead ringer for the real thing.
-Lecturio uses a patient-centered, clinical scenario approach in their questions, just like the USMLE.
+Their practice problems are not very realistic of what you will see on exam day.
+Lecturio uses a patient-centered, clinical scenario approach in their questions, just like the USMLE, but they just weren’t a close match for the real thing.

-Accompanying each practice question is a ridiculously-detailed problem explanation.
-And I use the word “ridiculous” in a positive sense.
-These text solutions dive into great detail to thoroughly explain the rationale behind the question and why each answer choice is correct or incorrect.
+Plus, accompanying each practice question is a ridiculously-detailed problem explanation.
+And I am not using the word “ridiculous” in a positive sense.
+These text solutions dive into way too much detail to explain the rationale behind each question.
+Each explanation was just excruciatingly tedious.

-To this point, everything in my evaluation of Lecturio has been quite positive.
-But I do have a couple of gripes with this prep course.
-The first revolves around their performance metrics.
+Beyond the practice work, there is also the performance metrics to discuss.
 A key part of studying for any exam is to track how well you are progressing by assessing your performance.

 Lecturio allows you to view your overall progress in the course (in terms of completion %) and general accuracy in answering practice questions, but that’s about it.
 There are no detailed analytics or powerful insights.
 This was kind of a disappointment for me, as I wanted to drill down and see my performance in certain areas.